glfmn/glitter/README.md

 $ glit "'hello from git'" -e "'hello'"
 ```

-It will output `hello from git` if the current directory is a git directory and `hello` if it is not.
+It will output `hello from git` if the current directory is in a git repository and `hello` if it is not.

 ### Build from source